saisarath13/IOT_Anomoly_Detection/README.md

    ```bash
    python simulate_temperature_data.py
    ```
-   - Simulates temperature readings and publishes them to the MQTT topic `iot/temperature`.
+   - Simulates temperature readings and publishes them to the topic `iot/temperature`.

 2. Real-time monitoring:
-   - The application listens to the MQTT broker and updates a live plot with temperature data.
+   - The application listens and updates a live plot with temperature data.

 ---